 According to your goal and your target, which you have already defined, you need to choose the most appropriate medium.
-This means the medium that will allow you to communicate fluently, but also to capitalise on your work with the possibility of reuse.
+This means the medium that will allow you to communicate fluently, but also to capitalize on your work with the possibility of reuse.

-Memo or procedure note
+Memo or Procedure Note

 The minutes of a meeting are an internal document that records the content of a meeting attended by the writer in a more or less detailed way (according to its format).

 Minutes may take various forms: